liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 If you see sth like `LIT <long word data>` in the output of icode, this is printed by Address.ML, function `stringOfWord`.

+### register allocation
+Allocate code is in X86AllocateRegisters.ML, if allocate failed, then need to spill, the spill code is in X86PushRegisters.ML.

 # The big picture

 The overview doc says, there are 4 major passes: